Borealis126/QSM/docs/source/index.rst

 See QSM_Quantization.pdf for more details.

-The following calculations (in calculations.py) are also available for convenience:
+The following calculations (in calculations.py) are also available:

 * ZZQ

 * anharmonicityQ

 * dispersiveShiftR

+Additionally, the simulation HFSSModel will create an HFSS version of the layout in Ansys that the user can do with what they please.

 Extensibility
 ^^^^^^^^^^^^^